 It was a nasty shock to learn about the sudden death of Noel Redding, who'd been living in County Cork for nearly thirty years.
 I visited Noel at his Ardfield home on countless occasions throughout these years to discuss various Hendrix matters/projects with him and I have wonderful memories of hanging out with Noel "at home and abroad."

 Noel David Redding (57) died at his home in Ardfield, Clonakilty, County Cork, Republic of Ireland, on Sunday 11 May 2003.
-He is survived by a son (name?) from his brief marriage to Susan Fowsby in November 1969, a sister, Vicki, and a brother, Anthony.
+He is survived by a son (Nicolas Noel) from his brief marriage to Susan Fowsby in November 1969, a sister, Vicky, and a brother, Anthony [died in 2014].

 Noel's body was found in his upstairs bathroom on Monday evening (12 May) at around 18:00 hours by Bobby Blackwell, owner of "De Barra's" (a pub/folk venue in Clonakilty where Noel, when he had no commitments abroad, would perform every Friday night).
 Blackwell decided to go over to Redding's house on Monday after he had not seen the bassist after the previous Saturday and Redding failed to answer his telephone on Sunday.